S-Samiksha/DSAI-Project/README.md

 #### About E-Commerce
 One of the booming industries in the 21st Century is the E-commerce industry.
 With many people living a fast-paced life, it is much easier to purchase the items needed with a simple click of a button.
 Given this rapidly growing industry, sellers have started selling products on online platforms such as Shopee, Lazada, and in Brazil, Olist.

 While sellers are trying to increase their profits as much as they can, much of this profit depends on how much people buy from these sellers.
 So how are sellers going to attract customers?
-If they do attract customers, how are they going to ensure *continuous long-term attraction* of these customers?
+If they do attract customers, how are they going to ensure a *continuous long-term attraction* of these customers?
 The answer is customer satisfaction.
 Many companies and online sellers are increasingly focusing on consumer experience.
 The more a consumer is contented, the more likely they are going to come back to the seller and the online platform.
 Additionally, satisfied customers leave positive review scores that attract other customers to the sellers.

-Profitero wrote an article stating that review score is a great reflection of customer satisfaction.
+Profitero wrote an article stating that review scores are a great reflection of customer satisfaction.
 As such, we decided to focus on customer satisfaction in the Olist Online Platform in Brazil.
 Review Score was chosen as our response variable.
 Through exploratory data analysis, we narrowed down to 5 predictors: actual delivery time, the difference between actual and estimated wait time, freight value, payment value and payment instalment.

 #### The Research Question: